 The crowds

-Climbing Mount Fuji is very popular not only among Japanese but also foreign tourists, who seem to make up more than a third of all hikers.
-The peak season for climbing Mount Fuji is during the school vacations which last from around July 20 to the end of August.
-The peak of the peak is reached during the Obon Week in mid August, when climbers literally have to stand in queues at some passages.
+Climbing Mount Fuji is very popular not only among Japanese but also foreign tourists, who make up a significant minority of hikers.
+The peak season for climbing Mount Fuji is during the school vacations, which last from around July 20 to the end of August.
+The peak of the peak is reached during the Obon Week in mid August and on weekends (especially Saturdays), when climbers literally have to stand in queues at some passages.

-While you may want to avoid the Obon Week, we believe that by avoiding the crowds in general, you would miss out one of the most interesting aspects of climbing Mount Fuji, which is the camaraderie and unique experience of ascending the mountain among hundreds of equally minded people from across the world.
+While we recommend to avoid the super busy days, we believe that by avoiding the crowds in general, you would miss out one of the most interesting aspects of climbing Mount Fuji, which is the camaraderie and unique experience of ascending the mountain among hundreds of equally minded people from across the world.

 In order to encounter neither too large nor too small crowds, we recommend to climb Mount Fuji on a weekday in the first half of July before the start of the school vacations.
 The downside of a climb in early July is the weather, which tends to be more unstable than later in the season.